bfortuner/ml-glossary/docs/linear_regression.rst

 Simplifying with matrices
 -------------------------

 The gradient descent code above has a lot of duplication.
 Can we improve it somehow?
-One way to refactor would be to loop through our features and weights--allowing our function handle any number of features.
+One way to refactor would be to loop through our features and weights--allowing our function to handle any number of features.
 However there is another even better technique: *vectorized gradient descent*.

 .. rubric:: Math